 Mark Raeniel B. Agpasa

-Mark was born into a family of musicians. he started having formal piano and music theory lessons at the age of seven.
+Born in 1994 into a family of musicians, Mark started having formal piano and music theory lessons at the age of seven.
 He then started participating and conducting in his church choir at the age of 16.
 He graduated from the University of Santo Tomas Conservatory of Music with the degree of Bachelor of Music Major in Choral Conducting and is currently continuing his studies at the UST Graduate School taking up Master of Arts in Music Major in Choral Conducting all under the tutelage and guidance of Maestro Fidel G. Calalang Jr., conductor and founder of the two-time choir of the world winner, the University of Santo Tomas Singers.

 Mark is a rising choral composer in the Philippines.
 In January 2019, he was proclaimed winner in the Assumption of the Blessed Virgin Mary Parish 150th Anniversary Celebration Song Writing Competition based in Truckee, CA. His work entitled “Perfect Harmony” for choir and orchestra was chosen by the judges to be the community’s official theme song for their 150th year celebration.
 In July 2019, he won First Prize at the choral composition competition of the 2019 Busan International Choral Festival & Competition.
 His accapella work entitled “Jubilate Deo” for mixed choir bested 55 other composers and is the sole Filipino applicant in the said competition.
 In February 2020, Mark was one of the awardees for the 2020 Ani ng Dangal Awards (Music Category) for his winning moment in Busan, South Korea.
 And most recently, his work entitled “Confutatis Maledictis” for SSAATTBB accapella chorus, was mentioned in the 47th International Composition Contest “Guido d’Arezzo” in Arezzo, Italy.